tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 For each peer, we should have a separate `numFailures` and `lastFailure` variable.
 There is no need to  have one per transaction.
 Whenever a transaction fails, if the `now - lastFailure <= failureResetInterval`, then we increment the `numFailures` for this particular peer and set the `lastFailure` to `now`.
 Otherwise, we set `lastFailure` to `now` but do not increment the `numFailures`  variable.
 Once the value for `numFailures` for a peer reaches `maxAllowedFailures`, the peer is disconnected from and banned.

 The reason for this logic is as follows: We deem it acceptable if every now and then a peer sends us an invalid transaction.
 But if this happens very frequently, then this behaviour can be considered as spamming and we want to disconnect from the peer.
+The actual values of these parameter are yet to be defined and should be based on the time it usually takes for a transacation to travel between two nodes, the time for a block to be agreed on and committed.
+[ToDo] What other factors can impact their value?

 *Banning a peer in case of duplicate transactions*